 We are happy to announce that we are now offering the possibility to use AssureSign within DocumentsCorePack.
-This article will cover how to use AssureSign V3 APIs and Simple Setup templates should be used.
-If you need the legacy AssureSign solution using SOAP based communications, please have a look here.
+This article will cover how to use AssureSign V3 APIs and Simple Setup templates within DocumentsCorePack.
+If you need the legacy AssureSign solution for using SOAP based communications, please have a look here.

 How does AssureSign work?